 OPS Board Approves Revisions to Code of Conduct to Address Serious Fights, Gender Neutral Language

+This story is part of (DIS)Invested — a longterm Reader investigation into Omaha’s inequities.
 Students in the Omaha Public Schools will have a revised code of conduct in the next school year.
-In an hour and a half long meeting at the OPS Teacher Administration Center Monday night, all nine members of the OPS Board of Education approved the second reading of the code of conduct.
-Under the revised […]
+In an hour and a half long meeting at the OPS Teacher Administration Center Monday night, all nine members of the OPS Board […]

 Building “The Good Life” For All Nebraskans, Not Just Some